KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 Enable BOSH clients, also known as "Jabber over HTTP".

 #### [XEP-0280](https://xmpp.org/extensions/xep-0280.html): carbons
-Message Carbons allows users to maintain a shared and synchronized view of all conversations across all their online clients and devices.
+Message Carbons allows users to maintain a shared and synchronized view of all conversations across all your online clients and devices.

 #### [XEP-3057](https://xmpp.org/extensions/xep-0357.html): cloud_notify
 The purpose of push notifications is to inform users of new messages or other pertinent information even when they have no XMPP clients online.
 Notifications are typically delivered to a user's mobile device.